jlmartinezmarquez/netcorescrutor/README.md

 # netcorescrutor
-Use of the integrated .NET Core DI, with Scrutor
+Use of the integrated .NET Core IoC container, with Scrutor

 - Use of Scrutor to avoid having to explicitely declare every single interface